dimitar-ivanov-ivanov/voltpay-writer/README.md

   - Unfortunately the transaction is commited after the method execution and it's possble that we have failed events that won't be persisted
   - I need to know all of the successfully persisted events so that I produce them to the reader-topic, otherwise I have to publish also the failed events and there will be a difference between WRITE and READ db
   - so doing manual transactions to the DB using EntityManager was preferrable
+  - ALSO "Transaction silently rolled back because it has been marked as rollback-only" happens when one event fails so doing a partial commit for the sucessful events of a batch is impossible

 # How to Set up Locally